jmiseikis/ur5_inf3480/README.md

 If you make any modifications and updates, please feel free to fork the repository and send pull request!
 Especially as suggestions for additions for next year students, it’s highly appreciated!

+## Leap Motion

+We can integrate Leap Motion controller into the script.

+You will need to download Leap Motion SDK https://developer.leapmotion.com/v2

+And install the leap motion ROS package

+`sudo apt-get install ros-indigo-leap-motion`

+Please note that sometimes you need to restart leapd daemon service, because WebSockets for transmitting data get 'stuck'

+`sudo service leapd restart`

+In our script, Leap Motion controls the location of the obstacle.
+But it can be easily integrate to guide the end effector position of the robot.
+Can you make it happen?